Using Let’s Talk, teachers and students can create computer generated:

 Younger children love to type!
 They just need help finding the letters and spelling correctly.
 Though it takes extra time, the level of engagement and the results are the same = awesome.

 We continue to post new Let’s Talk lesson ideas to it, and invite your brainstorms as well.
+You can print the Ideas and Lesson Plan page when you load it.

 Let’s Talk isn’t as glamorous as some of our game-style or Bible story CDs, but I continue to hear from long-time customers about how useful they find Let’s Talk CD in their software lab library.
 The kids like it, and it helps teachers cover certain stories/topics in the lab when no other software is available.
 And they also like its discussion-creating potential!